Satvik-Vadigi/Self-Real-Estate-Website/README.md

 # Self-Real-Estate-Website
-A modern responsive real estate website built with HTML, CSS
+A modern responsive real estate website built with HTML, CSS, and JavaScript.